NextronSystems/aurora-agent-manual/usage/usage.rst

 .. code:: none

     --activate-module strings        Activate the given modules, even if they are disabled by default (default []) --activate-responses             Execute responses that are specified in sigma rules (e.g. to kill a process) --agent-name string              Set a different name for the service, the binary and other identifiers (default "aurora-agent")
-  -a, --auto-reload                  Automatically reload the sigma rules and configurations upon detecting changes -c, --config string                Process default parameters from this YAML file
-      --cpu-limit int                Percentage of a single CPU core that the Aurora Agent should use at most (default 100) --deactivate-module strings    Deactivate the given modules (default []) --debug                        Print debugging information
+    -a, --auto-reload                    Automatically reload the sigma rules and configurations upon detecting changes -c, --config string                  Process default parameters from this YAML file --cpu-limit int                  CPU usage (as percentage) that the Aurora Agent should use at most (default 70) --deactivate-module strings      Deactivate the given modules (default []) --debug                          Print debugging information
     --dump-folder string             Folder where process dumps should be stored (default ".")
-      --event-throttling uint        minimum average time between log messages (warning: if set, it will slow down Aurora Agent if many matches occur!) (default 0h)
-      --install                      Install Aurora Agent as a service --json                         Write output as JSON instead of plain text --license-path string          Path to the directory containing the Aurora Agent license (default ".")
+    --install                        Install Aurora Agent as a service --json                           Write output as JSON instead of plain text --license-path string            Path to the directory containing the Aurora Agent license (default "C:\\aurora\\aurora-agent-lite-win-pack-dev")
-      --log-rotate uint              How many log rotations should be retained (default 7) --log-size uint                At which size the log should be rotated (default 10MB) -l, --logfile string               Log file path
+    --log-rotate uint                How many log rotations should be retained (default 7) --log-size string                Maximum file size for the log file.
+It will be rotated once it exceeds this. (default "10MB")
+    -s, --log-source strings             Paths to the sigma log sources that should be loaded (default [C:\aurora\aurora-agent-lite-win-pack-dev\log-sources\event-log-sources.yml,C:\aurora\aurora-agent-lite-win-pack-dev\log-sources\etw-log-sources-standard.yml,C:\aurora\aurora-agent-lite-win-pack-dev\log-sources\etw-log-source-mappings.yml])
+    -l, --logfile string                 Log file path
+    --low-prio                       Run Aurora Agent with low process priority --match-burst uint               Number of matches for a single rule that are allowed to exceed the throttling for a short time (default 5)
+    --match-throttling string        Minimum average time between matches.
+Sigma Rules with responses will ignore this setting. (default "1m")
-      --minimum-level Level          Report Sigma matches with rules of this level or higher (default high) --module-info                  List all available modules
+    --minimum-level Level            Report Sigma matches with rules of this level or higher (default medium) --module-info                    List all available modules
+    --no-content-info                Deactivate calculations that rely on disk access (e.g. hashes) for executables and DLLs in important events
+    --no-eventlog                    Don't log matches to the Windows event log --no-stdout                      Disable logging to the standard output --output-throttling string       minimum average time between log messages (warning: if set, it will slow down Aurora Agent if many matches occur!) (default "0h")
+    --print-event-id                 Print the Event ID that Aurora would assign when logging to the Eventlog as part of each message
-      --no-eventlog                  Don't log matches to the Windows event log --no-stdout                    Disable logging to the standard output --report-stats                 Log a message about the current agent status regularly --report-stats-interval uint   Interval between status messages, see --report-stats (default 1h) -p, --rules-path strings           Paths containing the sigma files (default [./rules]) -s, --sigma-config strings         Paths to the sigma configurations that should be loaded (default [./default-log-sources.yml,./etw-log-sources.yml])
+    --report-stats                   Log a message about the current agent status regularly --report-stats-interval string   Interval between status messages, see --report-stats (default "1h") -p, --rules-path strings             Paths containing the sigma files (default [C:\aurora\aurora-agent-lite-win-pack-dev\signatures\rules])
-      --status                       Query the status of a running Aurora Agent service --trace                        Print tracing information
+    --status                         Query the status of a running Aurora Agent service --tcp-target string              TCP Address (as host:port) where the Aurora Agent should write its logs to --trace                          Print tracing information.
+This generates a very high number of events per second.
     --udp-target string              UDP Address (as host:port) where the Aurora Agent should write its logs to --uninstall                      Uninstall the Aurora Agent service
+    --version                        Show Aurora Agent version

 --activate-module
 -----------------